r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 The numbers in this grouping are the values stored in the CPU's registers at the time of the BSOD.
 The CPU uses registers to store various information, such as memory addresses, or the result of a mathematical operation.
 It may want to add the value of `r8` to `r9` and store the result of that operation in `rdx`.
 In this case, `r8` is 0 and `r9` is 0, so the result is 0 + 0 = 0, which would then make `rdx 0`.
 These numbers are rarely important, but I will be mentioning them in later sections.

 After the context record, we have the `PROCESS_NAME`.
 This will almost always blame an application, and it will ***almost never be useful***. `System` is not helpful. `steam.exe` does not cause blue screens.
 It is simply the program running on the thread that ran into the error.
 While this is very rarely the cause, it is still worth looking at.
 Occasionally software will interact with drivers in a way that causes a blue screen.
-Most notably, anticheats, 3rd-party RGB controllers, and occasionally overclocking tools.
+Most notably, anti-cheats, 3rd-party RGB controllers, and occasionally overclocking tools.

 ### The Fourth Part